-These drugs can overstimulate the brain and wreck havoc on your ability to get high quality rest.
+These drugs can overstimulate the brain and wreak havoc on your ability to get high quality rest.

 As we discussed in a previous segment, beer, wine, and cigarettes can also affect REM sleep which is a very important part of the sleeping cycle.